braders/civicrm-phpstan/readme.md

 This will analyse the codebase, and write the results to output.log.
 The memory limit can be changed dependant on how much memory is available, but the analysis is likely to fail with less than 8GB of memory.

-On low-memory systems sometimes the tests run more reliably when passing `--debug` to PHPStan, but this does make the analysis slower.
+On low-memory systems sometimes PHPStan runs more reliably when passing `--debug` to PHPStan, but this does make the analysis slower.

 The full set of PHPStan command line options can be found at https://phpstan.org/user-guide/command-line-usage